Beginners Tips to Keep Your Spa Clean

 To keep your spa cover in good condition, let it “rest” twice a week.
-Simply remove the cover from the spa and air out for a few hours.
+Simply remove the cover from the spa and air it out for a few hours.
 You can also take this opportunity to clean the top of the cover.
-Use some spa cover cleaner to get rid of the dirt, oils, pollen, and tree sap that may build up on your spa cover.
-Then follow that up with some spa cover conditioner to keep the vinyl supple and strong and reduce the chances of drying out or cracking.
+Use some spa cover cleaner to get rid of the dirt, oils, pollen, and tree sap that may have built up on your spa cover.
+Then follow that up with some spa cover conditioner to keep the vinyl supple and strong and reduce the chances of it drying out or cracking.

-Keep the Spa Full
+Keep Your Spa Clean By Keeping It Full

 Simple tap water from a garden hose is fine for refilling the spa.
-If you are testing and adusting the chemical levels in your spa regularly, any changes caused by the tap water can be controlled.
+If you are testing and adjusting the chemical levels in your spa regularly, any changes caused by the tap water can be controlled.

 Professional Help With Spa Maintenance